DaFrenchTokio/GSC-Documentation/Loops.md

 }
 ```

-it's going to infinite print "GSC On Top"
+It will print "GSC On Top" forever